 Jason S. Ridler is a writer, historian, and actor.
 He is the author of The Brimstone Files, and his latest historical work Mavericks of War was called a “visceral read that is also an important piece of scholarship” by Pulitzer-Prize winner Richard Rhodes.
 He is a Teaching Fellow at Johns Hopkins University and teaches creative writing at Google, Youtube, and for private clients.

-Lora Gray is a speculative fiction writer and poet from Northeast Ohio.
-Their work has appeared, or is forthcoming, in Asimov’s Science Fiction, PseudoPod, and The Dark among other places.
-Lora is also an artist, dance instructor and wrangler of a very smart cat named Cecil.
-You can find Lora online at www.lora-gray.com or on Twitter at @lorajgray
+Lora Gray is a non-binary speculative fiction writer and poet from Northeast Ohio.
+Their work has appeared, or is forthcoming, in F&SF, Uncanny, PseudoPod and Asimov’s among other places.
+When they aren’t writing, Lora teaches dance and yoga and occasionally moonlights as an artist.
+You can find Lora online at lora-gray.com and on Twitter @LoraJGray

 C E Aylett is a British author living in France, in servitude to two kids and a cat.
 A progeny of the 1990s UK rave culture, she traveled much of the world before settling back in Europe to renovate a house and start a family.
 Starved of the house and trance music scene, and of music that generally doesn’t involve an accordion, she was bludgeoned with nappies, meal planning, and ABC, plus an enormous amount of cuteness.
 A compulsion for writing fiction soon emerged to keep her entertained and on the ball.
 Her tastes are eclectic, and she is just as likely found performing air guitar in the kitchen to Iron Maiden, or caterwauling to Arctic Monkeys, as she is curled up on the sofa reading Her fiction often explores the grayer areas of human nature, varying between dark realism, wry humor and a fascination with the fantastical.
 Her first published work Feet is available on Kindle.